-The USU Nursing Program prepares students to apply the concepts of nursing to provide and improve healthcare in a challenging and diverse practice environment.
-Science courses such as anatomy and physiology provide a foundation on which nurse educators guide student learning to acquire the core knowledge, skills, and attitudes required of modern nurses.
+The USU Nursing Program prepares students to provide and improve healthcare in a challenging and diverse practice environment.
+Science courses, such as anatomy and physiology provide a foundation on which nurse educators guide student learning to acquire the core knowledge, skills, and attitudes required of modern nurses.

-The USU Nursing Program is accredited by the Accreditation Commission for Education in Nursing (ACEN), formerly known as the National League for Nursing Accreditation Commission (NLNAC), and is approved by the Utah State Board of Nursing.
+The USU Nursing program is accredited by the Accreditation Commission For Education in Nursing (ACEN), formerly known as the Nation League for Nursing Accreditation Commission (NLNAC), and is approved by the Utah State Board of Nursing.